MITLibraries/mitlibraries-theme-omeka/docs/reference/sites-filter.md

 ### Theme configuation

-With the exhibit records created and placed in an Item Set, the theme can now be configured to display the filterable UI via two entries on the theme settings
+With the exhibit records created and placed in an Item Set, the theme can now be configured by platform staff to display the filterable UI via two entries on the theme settings form:
-form:

 * Sites item set - this is the ID value of the Item Set which contains the exhibit records.